 Source: NCBI website

-The one thing I have noticed is that many people who want to try CBD, but can’t because of their job (drug screens) or personal beliefs, Black Seed Oil can give you many of the same benefits as CBD.
-I encourage you to do your own due diligence and see if it might be a good fit for you.
+I have talked with many people who want to try CBD, but can’t because of their job (drug screens) or personal beliefs.
+What they might not know is Black Seed Oil can give you many of the same benefits as CBD.
+I encourage you to do your own due diligence and independent research, and see if it might be a good fit for you.

 What Are the Common Benefits of Black Seed Oil?

-Rather than make a bunch of medical claims about how Black Seed Extract can help you, I’m just going to share some quotes from reputable websites I found online.
+Rather than make a bunch of medical claims about how Black Seed Oil can help you, I’m going to share some quotes from reputable websites I found online.

 Black seed oil has antioxidant and anti-inflammatory properties. … Black seed oil contains thymoquinone, which is an antioxidant and anti-inflammatory compound that may also have tumor-reducing properties.
 People can ingest black seed oil in the form of capsules or apply it topically to benefit the skin.